GLD

 What does Cognitor deliver on GLD?

-GLD is part of the monitored 40 US-listed ETF universe.
-When Ouro matches the week’s macro and risk narrative, the edition typically carries full Panel → SENIOR → PRIME depth on this name — tension maps and a comparable story week to week.
+GLD is part of the curated 40 US-listed ETF universe.
+When Ouro matches the week's macro and risk narrative, the edition typically carries full Panel → SENIOR → PRIME depth on this name — tension maps and a comparable story week to week.

 How do the Panel lenses connect to GLD?